ZinnunMalikov/Sleep-Deprivation-Ancillary/README.txt

 The "Sleep-Deprivation-Ancillary" repository is divided into three branches: main, gh-pages, images.
 To navigate through the branches, click on the drop-down menu next to the branhc icon.
-The Jupyter notebook titled "Final_Sleep_Research_Data_Analysis.ipynb" can be foudn in the main branch.
+The Jupyter notebook titled "Final_Sleep_Research_Data_Analysis.ipynb" can be found in the main branch.
 It may take time to open it, so it is recommended to open "ancillary.md" file in the gh-pages branch.
 A link to the file is: https://github.com/ZinnunMalikov/Sleep-Deprivation-Ancillary/blob/gh-pages/ancillary.md